LakshmisriAkula/OrangeHRM_Automation/README.md

 - Screenshots are saved in `/Screenshots` folder
 - Extent Report is generated as `ExtentReport.html` in the project root directory

+## 📌 Note for Reviewers

+This project is submitted as a capstone assignment for the Automation Testing course.
+It demonstrates practical use of POM, data-driven testing, and reporting.
+Test results include both passed and failed scenarios to showcase failure handling and debugging capabilities via screenshots and logs.

 ## 🙋‍♀️ Author
 **Lakshmi Akula**